Small Tamagawa numbers of elliptic curves with isogenies or torsion: Introduction

 Let $N'=4,5,6,7,8,9,10$ or $12$.
 As we explain in Proposition \ref{propositiondivisors}, for every prime $p$ there exist infinitely many elliptic curves $E/\mathbb{Q}$ with a $\mathbb{Q}$-rational point of order $N'$ (and hence with a cyclic $\mathbb{Q}$-rational isogeny of order $N'$) such that $p$ divides $c(E)$.
-Thus, the above theorem is not true for elliptic curves with isogenies of degree $N'=4,5,6,7,8,9,10$ or $12$.
+Thus, the above theorem cannot be extended to elliptic curves with isogenies of degree $N'=4,5,6,7,8,9,10$ or $12$.
 On the other hand, we show that for each $\ell=5,7,$ or $13$, there exist infinitely many elliptic curves $E/\mathbb{Q}$ (with distinct $j$-invariants) that have a $\mathbb{Q}$-rational isogeny of degree $\ell$ such that $c(E)=2^n3^m$, for some $n,m$ (see Proposition \ref{prop5713} below).

 We now turn our attention to elliptic curves with torsion points.
 Since it is not possible to bound the primes that can divide their Tamagawa numbers, the next best question to ask is whether we can always find infinite families of elliptic curves with torsion points and Tamagawa numbers as small as possible.
 As a step towards this direction we offer the following theorem.